-The Graduate Fellowship Program expects to award at least three new PhD Fellowships each year to students who are interested in careers related to population and ecosystem dynamics of living marine resources and/or marine ecosystem dynamics.
+Subject to the availability of funding, this announcement describes how eligible applicants should apply for the 2019 NMFS-Sea Grant Fellowships in Marine Resource Economics.
+The Graduate Fellowship Program expects to award at least one new PhD Fellowship each year to students who are interested in careers related to marine resource economics.

-The award for each Fellowship, contingent upon the availability of Federal funds, will be a multi-year cooperative agreement in an amount not to exceed \$38,333 in Federal funds per year.
+The award for each Fellowship, contingent upon the availability of Federal funds, will be a multi-year cooperative agreement in an amount not to exceed \$40,000 in Federal funds per year.
 Matching funds of at least 20% of the total Federal request are required, as described in section III.B.